 We derive, and expect to continue to derive, a large portion of our revenues from international sales.
-For the first quarter of fiscal year 2024, our international sales were \$6.4 million, or 54.8% of total revenues.
+For the second quarter of fiscal year 2024, our international sales were \$7.0 million, or 55.7% of total revenues.
 We anticipate that international sales will continue to account for a significant portion of our revenues in the foreseeable future.
-All of our international revenues and costs for the first quarter of fiscal year 2024 have been denominated in U.S. dollars except for sales transacted through our German subsidiary.
+All of our international revenues and costs for the second quarter of fiscal year 2024 have been denominated in U.S. dollars except for sales transacted through our German subsidiary.
 As a result, an increase in the value of the U.S. dollar relative to foreign currencies makes our U.S. dollar-denominated products more expensive and thus less competitive in foreign markets and may negatively affect our reported revenue in any particular reporting period.
 Our international operations and sales are subject to a number of risks and potential costs, including:

-- macroeconomic conditions, including the impact of any future global pandemic on the global economy and financial markets; - fluctuations in foreign currency exchange rates; - uncertainty in the global banking and financial services market; - product and production issues; - performance of our international channel of distributors; - longer accounts receivable collection periods; - impact of recessions in global economies and availability of credit; - political and economic instability; - change in international regulatory agreements and requirements; - trade sanctions and embargoes; - impact of international conflicts, terrorist and military activity, civil unrest; - foreign certification requirements, including continued ability to use the "CE" mark in Europe, and other local regulatory requirements, pending MDR approvals; - differing local product preferences and product requirements; - cultural differences;
+- fluctuations in foreign currency exchange rates; - product and production issues;

-- changes in foreign medical reimbursement and coverage policies and programs; - reduced or limited protections of intellectual property rights in jurisdictions outside the United States; - potentially adverse tax consequences, such as those related to changes in tax laws or tax rates or their interpretations; - protectionist, adverse and changing foreign governmental laws and regulations; - greater risk of our employees failing to comply with both U.S. and foreign laws, including anti-trust regulations, the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act of 2010 and any trade regulations designed to ensure fair trade practices; and - compliance costs and risks of non-compliance with multiple regulatory regimes governing the production, marketing, sale and use of our products.
+- performance of our international channel of distributors; - longer accounts receivable collection periods; - impact of recessions in global economies and availability of credit; - political and economic instability; - change in international regulatory agreements and requirements; - trade sanctions and embargoes; - impact of international conflicts, terrorist and military activity, civil unrest; - foreign certification requirements, including continued ability to use the "CE" mark in Europe, and other local regulatory requirements, pending MDR approvals; - differing local product preferences and product requirements; - cultural differences; - changes in foreign medical reimbursement and coverage policies and programs; - reduced or limited protections of intellectual property rights in jurisdictions outside the United States; - potentially adverse tax consequences, such as those related to changes in tax laws or tax rates or their interpretations; - protectionist, adverse and changing foreign governmental laws and regulations; - greater risk of our employees failing to comply with both U.S. and foreign laws, including anti-trust regulations, the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act of 2010 and any trade regulations designed to ensure fair trade practices; and - compliance costs and risks of non-compliance with multiple regulatory regimes governing the production, marketing, sale and use of our products.